KLVS

 KLVS (107.3 FM) is a radio station broadcasting a Christian Contemporary format from K-Love, licensed to Livermore, California, United States.
 The station is owned by San Joaquin Broadcasting Company, a subsidiary of the Educational Media Foundation.

 History

-107.3 FM signed on the air in 1962 as KSTN-FM, carrying a full-time classical music format.
-The following year, it added some Regional Mexican Music and by 1965, they dropped classical music entirely and expanded the Spanish programming with some simulcast of the Top 40 music of its AM sister station at 1420.
+The station signed on the air in 1962 as KSTN-FM Stockton, carrying a full-time classical music format.
+The following year, it added some Regional Mexican Music and by 1965, it dropped classical music entirely and expanded the Spanish programming with some simulcast of the Top 40 music of KSTN (1420 AM).
 KSTN-FM transmitted monaural audio from its inception in 1962 until 1996 when it switched to stereo.

-On February 22, 2010, KSTN-FM dropped its Regional Mexican format in favor of an English-language Contemporary Christian music format, via satellite from K-LOVE.
-The station changed its calls to KLVS in March 2010.
+Just after 12:01AM on February 20, 2010, the 'La Poderosa' Regional Mexican era ended as KSTN-FM abruptly went dark.
+Two days later the station returned with an English-language contemporary Christian music format distributed via satellite from K-LOVE.
+The station call letters changed in March 2010 to KLVS and transmitter license was reassigned in August 2012 to Livermore, within reach of both the Central Valley and San Francisco Bay Area.